 Artificial Intelligence is revolutionizing the supply chain by helping businesses make informed decisions quickly and easily.

 AI enables companies to predict a range of unexpected events, such as weather conditions, transportation bottlenecks, and labor strikes which can disrupt supplies and cause disruption in deliveries to customers according to Rohit Tandon, managing director and global AI & analytics services leader at Deloitte, told CNBC.

 The ability to use several sources of data to make fact-based decisions has enabled organizations to better plan for potential problems before they occur.

-AI has also led to improved decision-making and automation tools; therefore, reducing the burden on staff members and allowing them to focus their efforts where it makes the most sense.
+AI has also resulted in improved decision-making and automation technologies, lessening the strain on employees and allowing them to focus their efforts where they are most needed.

 With AI, businesses can anticipate problems and reroute shipments around them if needed.
 All in all, AI is transforming the way we approach supply chain management for the better.

 How AI can make supply chains more sustainable?

 Artificial intelligence can help organizations reduce their carbon footprint with more efficient production and delivery processes.

 AI can be used to forecast consumer demand, suggesting when and where products should be stored for optimal efficiency and sustainability.

 For example, storing the right items closer to the end user means that vehicles don’t have to travel long distances for deliveries, reducing the distance traveled and amount of fuel used.